Leonardo-Boss/suckless-site/suckless.org/sucks/systemd.md

 	  example of the mass of group name dependencies systemd is adding.
 	  See sinit for how to not need such dependencies.
 * [sysv removed](http://cgit.freedesktop.org/systemd/systemd/tree/NEWS?id=2d1ca11270e66777c90a449096203afebc37ec9c#n1651)
 	* We have won.
-Now remove all remains of the our defeated enemy as fast as we can.
+Now remove all remains of our defeated enemy as fast as we can.
 As said in the beginning of the systemd crusade against the UNIX infidels: »You can patch it out.« It is no more there.